lilblupig/imprint/README.md

 * [DNS Python]() was installed in order to use the Mongo SRV connection string.
 * [Flask_WTF](https://flask-wtf.readthedocs.io/en/1.0.x/) is used to provide form structure, functionality and data validation.
 * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) is used to provide user security around passwords and storage.
+* [Flask-Mail](https://pythonhosted.org/flask-mail/) is used to facilitate email sending from the contact form.
 * [Google Fonts](https://fonts.google.com/) are used to provide the typography for the website.
 * [Font Awesome](https://fontawesome.com/) is used to provide the icons for the website.
 * [Google ReCaptcha](https://www.google.com/recaptcha/) is used to protect the contact and sign up forms.